bjsi/prompt-explorer/README.md

 ### Builtin Prompts

 - Generate QA flashcards.
-- Generate concept-descriptor framework flashcards.
-- Generate cloze flashcards.
+- Generate CDF (Concept Descriptor Framework) flashcards

 ### Custom Prompts

-- /Run Prompt command
+- You can send any Rem's text to GPT-3 using the /Run Prompt command.
+- Tag Rem with the `Prompt` powerup and add the `command name` powerup slot to register the prompt as a command.
+- TODO: images and gifs

 ## Developers